Relocating soon or Recently moved?

 Non-Emergency – 972-424-5678

-As stated on the Plano City website, the mission of fire- rescue department is to protect and enhance the quality of life in Plano through a comprehensive program of services directed toward public education, prevention, and control in the areas of fire, rescue, medical emergencies, hazardous materials incidents, and disasters.
+As stated on the Plano City website, the mission of the Plano Fire Department is a fire- rescue department is to protect and enhance the quality of life in Plano through a comprehensive program of services directed toward public education, prevention, and control in the areas of fire, rescue, medical emergencies, hazardous materials incidents, and disasters.
 They have trained staff available 24/7 who provides fire protection and emergency medical services to all the residents.

 Plano Fire-Rescue is committed to providing to the citizens of Plano the tools to garner safer living habits and awareness to reduce the number of fires, injuries, and deaths.
 If you have questions about the fire and life safety programs or information Plano Fire-Rescue provides, please contact the Community Outreach and Education Office at 972-941-7421 or visit their website